Boris Johnson calls Corbyn a ‘chlorinated chicken’ amid sharp Brexit exchanges

 A few hours before Tuesday night’s ballot, which passed by 328 votes to 301, the British government lost its working majority when former Conservative minister Phillip Lee crossed the floor to join the Liberal Democrats.
 All 21 Conservatives who voted against the government are to lose the whip and be barred from standing as candidates for the party in the next general election.

 The rebels included two former chancellors of the exchequer – Philip Hammond and Ken Clarke – and former ministers Rory Stewart, David Gauke, Dominic Grieve, Greg Clark and Justine Greening.
-Veteran backbencher Nicholas Soames, grandson of Winston Churchill, also voted against the government. - PA/Reuters.
-Additional reporting Denis Staunton, London Editor.
+Veteran backbencher Nicholas Soames, grandson of Winston Churchill, also voted against the government.
+Additional reporting: PA/Reuters